 - A genuine interest in policy development.

 - The Internship Program at CRA is a paid position.
 If you would like to receive credit in addition to or in lieu of wages, please consult with your department head or academic advisor.

 - In general, we anticipate that interns will work full-time during their semester of employment at CRA.
-However, CRA is open to accepting candidates who would work less than full-time so they may take classes at a local university.
-This flexibility is intended to attract candidates from outside the DC area who may want to take advantage of the many local learning opportunities available while interning at CRA.
-This arrangement also offers a flexible internship opportunity for student enrolled full-time at a DC-based institution.
+However, CRA is open to accepting candidates who would work less than full-time if they are currently enrolled in a university.

 - Interested applicants should email their cover letter, resume, cumulative GPA, writing sample, and contact information for 3 references to firstname.lastname@example.org using the subject line “RE: Food Policy Intern”.